BeamMW/docs-gitbook/node/mining-mode.md

 * The Beam node should connect to a different node on the network via `--peer` parameter, e.g., `--peer=3.0.115.1:8100` for TestNet 4.
 * The Beam node can run Stratum server adding `--stratum_port` parameter, e.g.,`--stratum_port=10002.`
 * The Beam node should have the `mining_key` and `owner_key`, so the mining rewards accumulated are transferred to a specific wallet, e.g., parameters `--miner_key` and `--owner_ke`y. **`Miner_key` and `Owner_key` should be kept secret at all times.**﻿
-* Several Mining clients running on GPU rigs can connect to the same node.&#x20;
+* Several Mining clients running on GPU rigs can connect to the same node.
 * The connection between the Mining Client and Beam node is encrypted with TLS.
 For TLS to work, you need to provide a certificate file and secret keys for it.
 * Mining Client and Beam Node should use the same API key.
 * Your wallet will earn mining rewards **if**: